ursatile/jsray/01-creating-the-js-application.md

 Next, we're going to replace the default Vite template files with our own versions.

-Downloadd [examples/01-hello-world.zip](examples/01-hello-world.zip) and unzip it into the `jstracer` directory (say "yes" if it prompts you to overwrite the existing files.)
+Downloadd [examples/01-hello-world.zip](examples/01-hello-world.zip) and unzip it into the `radiance` directory (say "yes" if it prompts you to overwrite the existing files.)

 Now, when you run `yarn dev`, you should see this: